 - All flocking and other types of artificial snow

 - Tree stands and other metal supporting structures

 When possible, please avoid placing your trees inside a plastic bag.
 We recommend wrapping them in a tarp or blanket.
 You may want to cut trees taller than 6 ft. in half for easier transportation.

 Finally, When bringing loads for drop off, please ensure the material is properly tied and secured to your vehicle, per Texas law.

-Can other organic holiday items be dropped off for recycling besides Christmas trees?
+Can other organic holiday items be dropped off for composting besides Christmas trees?

-TDS will accept clean, unflocked, Christmas trees and ornament-free organic decorations such as holly, pumpkins and other living decorations for recycling.
+Yes.
+TDS will accept clean, unflocked, Christmas trees and ornament-free organic decorations such as holly, pumpkins, poinsettias, wreaths, garland and other living decorations for composting.